 At 2.1 miles, you arrive at The Cornice Trail junction.
 From here on to the summit of Jefferson, the Caps Ridge Trail follows a series of cairns as it climbs through a boulder field.
 It’s important to stay near the cairns to avoid disturbing alpine plants which have a very short growing season above treeline (since snow covers them most of the year).
 The footing on this section of the trail is tricky, so go slow.
 In summer, the boulders retain a lot of heat, so I suggest bringing extra water on this hike.

 The top of Mt Jefferson is one of the windiest places in the White Mountains and as you approach the summit you will probably feel a strong breeze and a chill on a cool day.
 It’s very easy to walk right past the Jefferson summit because it just looks like a big pile of rocks.
 If you find yourself at a huge rock cairn on top of the mountain, you’ve walked past the summit.
 Turn around and hike back a few steps and climb the mound of rocks to your right with a squat rock cairn at the top.
-There are numerous signs on top of Mt Jefferson that mark the trails leading off the peak, should you desire to continue to other destinations from the summit, or reverse your route and hike back down the Caps Ridge Trail.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+There are numerous signs on top of Mt Jefferson that mark the trails leading off the peak, should you desire to continue to other destinations from the summit, or reverse your route and hike back down the Caps Ridge Trail.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 About the author